ewallace/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 Project students should find these guidelines useful to make the most of their meetings with the PI and any co-supervisors, although the meetings may have a different frequency or format.

-## When they happen
+## 1-1 meeting timings

-New in September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.
+New from September 2021, Edward would like to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.

 We will try to schedule 1-1 meetings using the outlook calendar meeting invite service.
 Edward will work on making that calendar reflect when he is free and when he is busy.